 We are more than one of the world's largest suppliers in the automotive space.
-We are a mobility technology company built to innovate, with a global, entrepreneurial-minded team of over 179,000 employees across 342 manufacturing operations and 104 product development, engineering and sales centres spanning 28 countries.
+We are a mobility technology company built to innovate, with a global, entrepreneurial-minded team of over 167,000 employees across 342 manufacturing operations and 103 product development, engineering and sales centres spanning 28 countries.
+With 65+ years of expertise, our ecosystem of interconnected products combined with our complete vehicle expertise uniquely positions us to advance mobility in an expanded transportation landscape.
 These figures include manufacturing operations, product development, engineering and sales centres and employees in certain equity- accounted operations.